You can order life event certificates online. You will need a credit or debit card to use this service.

 Certificates are issued by second class post.
 Priority certificates are issued by first class post.
 Both first and second class postage is free if you are in the UK.

-You can choose to have a priority certificate sent using Royal Mail's guaranteed next day delivery service.
+You can choose to have a priority certificate sent within the UK using Royal Mail's guaranteed next day delivery service(external link opens in a new window / tab).
 You will be charged a fee for this service.

 The following amounts will be added to your payment to cover postage costs: